Institute for Computer-Aided Reasoning in Mathematics

-The Institute for Computer-Aided Reasoning in Mathematics is an NSF Mathematical Sciences Research Institute located on the campus of Carnegie Mellon University.
+The Institute for Computer-Aided Reasoning in Mathematics is a National Science Foundation Mathematical Sciences Research Institute on the campus of Carnegie Mellon University.

 The institute’s mission is to support the use of new technologies for computer-aided reasoning and discovery in mathematics, including: